 - lack of sex drive

-The symptoms of a migraine can begin a day or two before the actual headache, in what is called the prodrome stage.
+The symptoms of a migraine can begin a day or two before the actual migraine.
+This is called the prodrome stage.
 The symptoms of this stage may include:

 - food cravings